 Remember what I said about my ideal audience back in 2010?
 Here is the newest version and a better example of my avatar circa 2017:

-My idea reader is called Ciara, aged 35 and from the United States.
-Ciara spends her time on Facebook and in Facebook groups, and loves sharing inspiring images.
+My ideal reader is called Ciara, aged 35 and from the United States.
+Ciara spends her time on Facebook and in Facebook groups.
+She loves sharing inspiring images and crafts tutorials.
 When Ciara is in need of inspiration, she heads to Pinterest, where she found a link to Heart Handmade UK.

 She enjoys quick and easy crafts, dreams of having her very own craft room and is constantly trying to organise her art supplies.

-Ciara loves reading craft blogs, visits them regularly and loves watching home decor DIY shows.
+Ciara loves reading craft blogs!
+She visits them regularly and loves watching home decor DIY shows.
 Ciara’s goals are finding a better family/life balance and making a conscious effort to free up more time for herself.